IBM/aspera-cli/docs/README.erb.md

 #### Option: `show_secrets`: Hide or show secrets in results

-If value is `no` (default), then secrets are redacted from command results.
+- If value is `no` (default), then secrets are redacted from command results.

-If value is `yes`, then secrets shown in clear in results.
+- If value is `yes`, then secrets shown in clear in results.

-If `display` is `data`, secrets are included to allows piping results.
+- If `display` is `data`, secrets are included to allow piping results.

 #### Option: `fields`: Selection of output object fields